Nothing's Gonna Change My Love for You: George Benson version

 The single release of the George Benson version contains Benson's cover version of "Beyond the Sea (La Mer)" as the B-side track.
 Benson's version of "Beyond the Sea" was released as a single, which peaked at number 60 on its second week in the UK Singles Chart and remained on the chart for the following two weeks.
 Benson's version is popular in Asia, and has received regular radio airplay in the Philippines and in Indonesia.
 It has also been featured on several compilation albums, of which several were compiled in Asia.
+It was also featured in a scene in an episode of the South Korean TV series Reply 1988, where several ladies on a bus are singing along to Benson's recording.

 The music video of the Benson version shows a field where are Benson, a woman, a chauffeur, a car and an airplane.
 Benson and women are side by side throughout the video, and he remains connected to her by their right hands.
 When the song starts, Benson sings looking at the camera and looking at the woman alternately.
-The chauffeur who brought the two car appears throughout the video a little behind the two and looking for them.
+The chauffeur who brought them appears throughout the video a little behind the two and looking for them.
 At the beginning and end of the video, Benson and the woman kiss.